 Les Diablerets Snowboarding

 Southeast of Geneva, the Les Diablerets-Villars ski area has 18 lifts accessing a maximum vertical of 700m.
-One of the toughest, steepest groomed runs is the Bouquetins piste which is a 1.2km long descent averaging over 30 percent.
+Les Diablerets is an authentic charming village situated in the Vaudios Alps.
+Local snowboarders condider one of the toughest, steepest groomed runs to be the Bouquetins piste which is a 1.2km long descent averaging over 30 percent.

 When it comes to off-piste, head up to Combe d’Audon and descend the 1400m through extreme high alpine terrain to the remote Oldenalp (10km), where you’ll need to catch a ski bus (every 30 minutes) back to the lifts (guide recommended).
 For the freestylers in your crew, you’ll want to check out the terrain park that is located at Isenau.